ltfschoen/jam/constitution.md

 The following actions shall be expressly prohibited within the JAM Implementers DAO:

 1. Prolonged blockades or restrictions of basic protocol necessities that cause humanitarian crises for participants without achieving the objective of addressing bad actors.
-2. Collective punishment of individuals with proof of personhood.
+2. Collective accountability measures that impact individuals with proof of personhood for actions they did not personally commit.
 3. Use of constitutional mechanisms by leaders to serve political interests, whether for:
    a.
 External leverage in diplomatic arrangements with other DAOs or ecosystems, or
    b.
 Internal advantage among implementation teams, embedded ecosystems, parachain teams, or governance factions.